D

 How To Take Care Of The Dachsador

-The Dachsador is about a medium-maintenance dog that will benefit most of all from the steady hand of an experienced and attentive owner or family.
+The Dachsador is a medium-maintenance dog that will benefit most of all from the steady hand of an experienced and attentive owner or family.
 However, even novice owners can learn how to care for this dog with enough time and effort.
 Starting as a puppy, the Dachsador will need regular physical examinations at the vet to catch potential health problems as early as possible.
 If you have any other questions or concerns about dog ownership, then you should consult with your vet.

-The Best Dog Food For Dachsadors
+The Best Dog Food

 The Dachsador should do best with high-quality dry food specially formulated for their age and activity level.
-The amount too will depend on the physical characteristics and behavior of your dog.
+The amount, too, will depend on the physical characteristics and behavior of your dog.
 Highly active dogs will obviously need more food.
 The Dachsador has no other dietary requirements, but it does have a tendency to gain weight, so you should not leave out more food than is necessary.

 Maintenance And Grooming

 The Dachsador’s grooming needs shouldn’t be too onerous for its owner.
 It does require about 10 to 15 minutes of grooming daily with a rubber curry or slicker brush to remove loose or dead hair.
 This should be combined with regular teeth brushings three times a week with a high-quality canine paste.
-The ears also need to be checked regularly for excess wax and debris and then cleaned out with a cotton swab or ball.
+The ears also need to be checked regularly for excess wax and debris, and then cleaned out with a cotton swab or ball.
 Bathing should be done as necessary with a shampoo formulated for its hair type whenever the dog becomes dirty.
 Finally, the nails need to be trimmed regularly, preferably once every few weeks, to keep them short.

 Training